Pennsylvania State Guard: Korean War

 Following the federalization of the 28th Infantry Division of the Pennsylvania National Guard, the State Guard was reorganized.
 It closely emulated its World War II model, with the main differences being that during the Korean War the Guard was organized as a division instead of a brigade, and that regimental commanders were required to be military veterans who had seen combat overseas, and company grade officers were required to have served in the military overseas.

 Disbandment

 Following the cessation of hostilities at the end of the Korean War, the State Guard was disbanded.

 Legal status

 State defense forces are permitted by the federal government under Title 32, Section 109 of the United States Code.
 Pennsylvania law also recognizes the authority of the Governor of Pennsylvania to create and maintain a state defense force.
 Currently, 23 states and the territory of Puerto Rico take advantage of this legislation by maintaining active state defense forces.
 Therefore, the state of Pennsylvania could reestablish a state defense force either through a legislative act or an executive order.

 Reactivation effort

 In 2019, Pennsylvania State Representative Chris Rabb proposed legislation which would reactivate and modernize the Pennsylvania State Guard in order to "address the epidemic of gun violence, domestic terrorism, and other inter-related public health crises."

+Since the 1990s, a group formerly called the Pennsylvania State Military Reserve (Now the Pennsylvania State Defense Force or PASDF) has been campaigning the state of Pennsylvania for the reactivation and for their recognition as the states official state defense force.
+Although still in 501(c)3 status, the group continues to hold drills and trainings.
+They wear a modified version of the current Army Combat Uniform and have participated in local search and rescue missions and ceremonial events.